Health Information Technology

 Career Outlook: The U.S. Bureau of Labor and Statistics cites health information technology as one of the fastest growing occupational areas in the nation.
 Graduates are prepared for a variety of careers involving the preparation of medical records used in medical offices, clinics and hospitals.

-Added Career Value: You can earn the Medical Coding Specialist diploma on your way to completing this associate degree.
+Career Pathway: You can earn the Medical Coding Specialist diploma on your way to completing this associate degree.

 Program Code: 10-530-1